ethereum/ethereum-org-website/src/content/eth2/proof-of-stake/index.md

 ### Rewards and penalties

-When you successfully validate a transaction you'll be rewarded in ETH, paid by the end user's transaction fees.
+When you successfully validate a transaction and create new blocks you'll be rewarded in ETH.

 However you can also lose your staked ETH if you're not acting in the best interest of the network.
 You'll lose ETH for bad behaviour like going offline for long periods of time and, of course, deliberately publishing bad data to try and cheat the system.